 Final Grade: C

-If you ever suffered through Ultima VIII in the early 90's, this retrospective review will surface all sorts of traumatic repressed gameplay memories.
+If you ever suffered through Ultima VIII in the early 90's, will surface all sorts of traumatic repressed gameplay memories.
 I usually tire of video reviews after a few minutes, but watched all 30 minutes of this one.

 I fail to see any correlation.
 I'm just bad at keeping in touch with people.